Maximality of correspondence representations: Introduction

 Of course, the second dual $\ssA$ is a very big algebra which is hard to describe even for the most basic C*-algebras.
 Therefore, we also prove several maximality criteria which do not refer to the second dual.
 We describe maximality for an \emph{almost proper} correspondence in terms of ideals in Proposition~\ref{p:almost-proper}.
 Furthermore, we interpret full Cuntz-Pimsner covariance for topological graphs in terms of receiving vertices in Theorem~\ref{t:topological-graphs}.

 Using the maximality criterion, we are able to recover several earlier results.
-Characterization of maximal representations of graph correspondences by Dor-On and Salomon \cite{doron-salomon} is an immediate consequence, and we describe it in Example~\ref{ex:dor-on-salomon} (and Theorem~\ref{t:topological-graphs} is a generalization to topological graphs).
+The characterization of maximal representations of graph correspondences by Dor-On and Salomon \cite{doron-salomon} is an immediate consequence, and we describe it in Example~\ref{ex:dor-on-salomon} (and Theorem~\ref{t:topological-graphs} is a generalization to topological graphs).
 In Corollary~\ref{cor:katsoulis-kribs}, we prove the Katsoulis-Kribs theorem, which states that the Cuntz-Pimsner algebra $\cO_X$ is the C*-envelope of $\cT^+_X$.

-Finally, we derive Kim's hyperrigidity criterion in Corollary~\ref{cor:kim}: a correspondence $X$ is hyperrigid if and only if Katsura's ideal acts non-degenerately on $X$.
+Kim~\cite{kim} established a general criterion for the hyperrigidity of a correspondence, refining the result of Katsoulis and Ramsey~\cite{katsoulis-ramsey}, who provided a sufficient condition for hyperrigidity when the correspondence is countably generated.
+In Corollary~\ref{cor:kim}, we derive Kim's hyperrigidity criterion: a correspondence $X$ is hyperrigid if and only if Katsura's ideal acts non-degenerately on $X$.

 In Section~\ref{s:boundary}, we study the noncommutative Choquet boundary and Arveson's hyperrigidity conjecture.
 We provide an abstract characterization of the Choquet boundary in Theorem~\ref{t:choquet} via the so-called atomic spectrum $\sigma_a(X) \subset \widehat{A}$ (see Definition~\ref{d:atomic}).
 For Type I and abelian C*-algebras, we give a more concrete description of the atomic spectrum, and thus of the Choquet boundary, in Proposition~\ref{p:point-sp-typeI}.